 Display and animate your mode shapes, change the mode shape view, and export your animations to an AVI or MPEG4 file.

 Easily review shape, function, and result attributes with the convenient edit_attributes graphical interface.

-New Features in IMAT v7.I
+New Features in IMAT v8.0